ChangDaeJun/Korean-translation-of-Edgar-Cod-1970-/README.md

 (1) The graph of interrelationships of the non simple domains is a collection of trees.

 (2) No primary key has a component domain which is non simple.

+The writer knows of no application which would require ant relaxation of these conditions.
+Further operations of a normalizing kind are possible.
+These are not discussed in this paper.

+The simplicity of the array representation which becomes feasible when all relations are cast in normal form is not only an advantage for storage purposes but also for communication of bulk data between systems which use widely different representations of the data.
+The communication form would be a suitably compressed version of the array representation and would have the following advantages :

+(1) It would be devoid of pointers (address-valued or displacement-value).

+(2) It would avoid all dependence on hash addressing schemes.

+(3) It would contain no indices or ordering lists.

+If the user’s relational model is set up in normal form, names of items of data in the data bank can take a simpler form than would otherwise be the case.
+A general name would take a form such as

+R(g).r.d

+Where R is a relational name; g is a generation identifier(optional); r is a role name (optional); d is a domain name.
+Since g is needed only when several generations of a given relation exist, or are anticipated to exist, and r is needed only the the relation R has two or more domains named d, the simple form R.d will often be adequate.